Reasons for having a conversation about care

 - Choose the right place: pick somewhere quiet and private where you’re unlikely to be interrupted.
 If it’s likely to be an emotional or difficult conversation, try to have it at home, where your loved one feels comfortable, rather than in a public place.

-- Who should be there?: if there’s a particular person that your loved one is close to, and is more likely to listen to, ask if they can come along with you.
-Chat to this person beforehand so that you both understand the issues and what you’re trying to achieve.
+- Who should be there?: if there’s a particular person that your family member or friend is close to, and is more likely to listen to, ask if they can come along with you.
+Chat to this person beforehand so you both understand the issues and what you’re trying to achieve.
 However, don’t involve too many people to avoid looking as though you’re ganging up on them and have already made decisions.

-- Plan in advance: think about what you are going to say so that your message is clear.
+- Plan in advance: think about what you're going to say so that your message is clear.
 If there are particular things worrying you, or specific issues that you need to discuss, jot down a list of key points beforehand.

 - Finances: be aware that at some point you may need to have a discussion about their finances and any possible savings they have, as this may have an impact on their care choices.